 - Advise others how to make a wedding website and make organization easier.

-Let extraordinary gifts, which include events your wedding guests promised to take you to, become unforgettable.
+Let extraordinary gifts, which include events your guests promised to take you to, become unforgettable.
 Create a special page to remind your guests to keep their promises.
 Other readers will find ideas for future personal gifts.

 Planning your next event?
 See how to create a website for other events